Dr Brendan Carmel

 - Laura is the newest member of our team

 - She is a qualified veterinary nurse with an interest in Canine Behaviour and Training

 - When not at the clinic Laura is with her Chinese Crested dogs.
 She runs the non-profit No Hairs Ark Chinese Crested Rescue, a registered charity.

 - Laura is also studying Environmental Enrichment and Grooming

 - Spare time is taken up appreciating all things David Bowie... and Dad Jokes.

 - Amy lives locally as is on hand to fill in when other team members are sick, as well as having a regular shift on most Saturday mornings

-- Her various animals, including a turtle and dog (and husband and two young children) keep her busy
+- Her various animals, including a turtle an almost-famous sausage dog, husband and two young children, keep her busy

 - You will know Amy is working if you hear someone singing or whistling away... she is invariably happy!